Don’t Just Eat This Bone-Healthy Food

 Strawberries: They’re Good for Your Bones

 Of course, the healthful properties of strawberries as a food shouldn’t be overlooked.
-That’s why they’re included in the list of alkalizing Foundation Foods in the Save Our Bones Program.
+That’s why they’re included in the list of alkalizing Foundation Foods in the Osteoporosis Reversal Program.
 Chances are, if you’re on the program, you’re already aware of this and include them in your diet.

-Strawberries are considered a Foundation Food because of their impressive Vitamin C content, a Foundation Supplement because of the crucial role it plays in bone health.
+Strawberries are considered a Foundation Food because of their impressive Vitamin C content.
+Vitamin C is a Foundation Supplement because of the crucial role it plays in bone health.
 In fact, strawberries rank among one of the highest food sources of Vitamin C, right up there with citrus fruits.
 And they contain other Foundation Supplements as well.
 In addition, strawberries are an excellent source of polyphenols, a type of antioxidant that is responsible for their pretty red color.

 And guess what else?